martinrotter/rssguard/resources/docs/Documentation.md

 ## For Contributors <a id="contrib"></a>

-### Donations <a id="donat"></a>
-You can support author of RSS Guard via [donations](https://github.com/sponsors/martinrotter).

 ### Compiling RSS Guard <a id="compil"></a>
-RSS Guard is a C++ application.
+RSS Guard is a `C++` application.
 All common build instructions can be found at the top of [CMakeLists.txt](https://github.com/martinrotter/rssguard/blob/master/CMakeLists.txt).

 Here's a quick example of how to build it on Linux: